nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Editing the data file

+SoConnect contacts data are saved as a JSON file `[JAR file location]/data/soconnect.json`.
-SoConnect data are saved as a JSON file `[JAR file location]/data/addressbook.json`.
-Advanced users are welcome to update data directly by editing that data file.
+SoConnect todos data are saved as a JSON file `[JAR file location]/data/todolist.json`.
+Advanced users are welcome to update data directly by editing these data file.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 If your changes to the data file makes its format invalid, SoConnect will discard all data and start with an empty data file at the next run.